CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast multipaths

 Configures the maximum number of equal-cost BGP paths allowed.
 The BGP multipath option is on by default and the maximum number of paths is 64 so that the switch can install multiple equal-cost BGP paths to the forwarding table and load balance traffic across multiple links.
 You can change the number of paths allowed, according to your needs.
-You can set a value between 1 and 256.
 1 disables the BGP multipath option.

 ### Usage